Banbury-inc/NeuraNet/Artificial_Intelligence/large_language_model/README.md

 - AI supercharged linux operating system.
 A conversation type mode and a mode for actually using the computer.
 Absolutely seamless.
 - AI agent that literally builds and improves itself by submitting merge requests.
 - Give an ai agent their own personal virtual desktop with their own github profile "Athena"
+- You can write comments on the merge requests and Athena will add that to the queue to take a look at amd modify the way that you want.